minhhieu76qng/dsv-docs/docs/bitbucket.md

     - **URL**: the URL of Bibucket webhook server like `http://128.199.168.53/bitbucket/hooks/<hook_id>`.
     - **Triggers**: select **Choose from a full list of triggers** and choose actions you want.
 4. Press **Save**.
-Now, when you do actions with you repository, Bitbucket will fire event to Mattermost channel which you setup before.
+Now, when you execute actions (push, PR,...) with you repository, Bitbucket will fire event to Mattermost channel which you setup before.

 ## Testing